RandomSearch18/a-level-project/docs/readme.md

 ##### Routing graph research conclusion

-With that in mind, I plan to use the NetworkX library to store and interface with the routing graph in-memory, using the `networkx.Graph` class to implement an undirected graph.
+With this research in mind, I plan to use the NetworkX library to store and interface with the routing graph in-memory, using the `networkx.Graph` class to implement an undirected graph.

 ### Class diagrams